GoogleCloudPlatform/community/tutorials/using-cloudbuild-with-webhooks/index.md

 ## Cleaning up

-You can clean up all the resources created in this tutorial by [shutting down the project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects).
+You can clean up all of the resources created in this tutorial by [shutting down the project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects).
 However, if you used an existing project that contains resources other than those created in this tutorial, you can remove the resources created in this tutorial instead:

-1. In Cloud Shell set the `PROJECT_ID` env variable:
+1. In Cloud Shell set the `PROJECT_ID` environment variable:

         export PROJECT_ID=$(gcloud config get-value project)